-Taking you from Victorian times to modern day, the Shrewsbury Prison museum boasts a variety of fascinating content, from home-made weapons (such as Prison shanks) that have been discovered hidden in wall cavities, to artwork and sculptures created by ex-prisoners.
-We have been fortunate to curate a collection of artefacts and memorabilia from when Shrewsbury Prison was a working Prison.
+Taking you from Victorian times to modern day, the Shrewsbury Prison museum boasts a variety of fascinating content.
+From home-made weapons (such as Prison shanks) that have been discovered hidden in wall cavities, to artwork and sculptures created by ex-prisoners.
+We have been fortunate to be able to curate a collection of artefacts and memorabilia from when Shrewsbury Prison was a working prison -and we're now able to present all of these findings to visitors of the prison!

 Over 200 years of history has been collected and documented in order to keep the history of Shrewsbury Prison alive.